Temp0jd/CS506-Socioeconomic_Cancer_Analysis_And_Predicion/README.md

   <img src="plots/correlation_heatmap.png" width="750"/>
 </p>

-The correlation matrix above visualizes pairwise correlations between socioeconomic indicators and cancer-related variables.
+The **correlation matrix** above visualizes pairwise correlations between socioeconomic indicators and cancer-related variables.

-Key observations include:
+**Key observations:**

-- Strong positive correlation between `avganncount` (average annual cancer cases) and `avgdeathsperyear`.
+- A strong positive correlation exists between `avganncount` (average annual cancer cases) and `avgdeathsperyear`, suggesting consistent cancer mortality patterns.
-- Moderate negative correlation between `povertypercent` and `median income`, suggesting areas with higher poverty levels tend to have lower median incomes.
+- A moderate **negative correlation** is observed between `povertypercent` and `median income`, confirming that counties with higher poverty levels tend to have lower median incomes.

-The correlation patterns identified here help inform feature selection and model interpretation in later stages of the analysis.
+- Educational attainment, employment rate, and insurance coverage also show meaningful associations with cancer-related outcomes.

+**Technical notes:**
+- Input data was derived from a cleaned dataset (`cleaned_data_week1_2.csv`).
+- The correlation matrix was computed using Pearson's method and visualized with Seaborn’s `heatmap()` function.
+- Insights from this matrix informed both **feature selection** and **model interpretation** in subsequent stages.

 ### 3.2 Cancer Mortality Rate by State